akydyrbay/flashcard/README.md

-# flashcard

-telegram bot for creating and saving the flascards from lectures.

 # 📚 Telegram Flashcard Bot

 A Telegram bot built in Go that allows users to **create, quiz, list, and delete named flashcard sets directly in chat**.
 Users can save a series of question-answer pairs under a custom name, retrieve and quiz themselves on demand, and manage their sets easily.
 Includes optional integration with AI (ChatGPT) to automatically generate flashcards from a user prompt.